-Equinix Cloud Exchange Fabric's ECX 6.2 release on February 11th, 2019 will deliver a set of new features over its predecessor release ECX 6.1.
+Equinix Cloud Exchange Fabric's ECX 6.2 release on February 11th, 2019 delivered a set of new features over its predecessor release ECX 6.1.

 Global Fabric Connectivity